NoamFav/EnronBox/README.md

                            └──────────┘
 ```

-The system uses a modern architecture with two main components:
+The system uses a modern architecture with three main components:

 1. **Frontend**: React-based UI with Tauri integration for desktop deployment
 2. **Flask API**: Python backend with transformer models for advanced ML and NLP processing
+3. **Ollama Integration**: Optional AI service for intelligent response generation

 ### Advanced ML Pipeline